-New Economic Policy: In response, the government redoubled its support to Malays by implementing the 1971 New Economic Policy (see p.
-2 of Economics and Resources).
+New Economic Policy: In response, the government redoubled its support to Malays by implementing the 1971 New Economic Policy (see Economics and Resources).
 Intended to reduce poverty among all ethnic groups and end the association between occupation/social status and ethnicity, the policy actually perpetuated unequal treatment.